fosslight/hub-guide-en/menu/10_binarydb.md

 ## Data Insertion into Binary DB
 {: .left-bar-title }
-- During the 'Confirm' step of the Identification in 3rd Party or Project, binary information listed in Identification > BIN, BIN(Android\|Yocto), or 3rd Party is inserted into the Binary DB.
+- During the 'Confirm' step of the Identification in 3rd Party or Project, binary information listed in Identification > BIN, BIN(Android\|Yocto), or 3rd Party is inserted into the Binary DB, but this applies only when using version 4.1.30 or later of the [FOSSLight Binary Scanner](https://github.com/fosslight/fosslight_binary_scanner/).
 <div style="margin-left: 50px; margin-top: -15px;">
   <details style="margin-top: 0px;">
     <summary style="font-weight: bold; color: #0056b3;">Details of Data Insertion</summary>